 Nothing is more important than the safety of people and structures when managing a loss.
 The risk is too great for additional loss and counterproductive to providing restoration services when safety isn’t at the forefront.
 Compleat Restorations focuses on safety because we care about everyone.

 Typical safety issues include:

-A safety assessment must be the first step when first encountering a property loss, but it must also be factored into the restoration plan.
+A safety assessment must be the first step when first encountering a property loss.
+Take note though that it is also a factor into the restoration plan.